Erdal-42/CPP-Module-07/README.md

 - A member function size() that returns the number of elements in the array.
 This member function takes no parameter and musn’t modify the current instance.

-As usual, ensure everything works as expected and turn in a main.cpp file that con- tains your tests.
+As usual, ensure everything works as expected and turn in a main.cpp file that contains your tests.

 ---